jertel/vuegraf/README.md

 The included dashboard template does not contain any alerts, since each user will have very specific criteria and devices in mind for alerting.
 However, the below screenshots can help illustrate how a fully functioning alert and notification rule might look.

 This alert was edited via the text (Flux) interface since the alert edit UI does not yet accommodate advanced alerting inputs.

+Note!
+The logo at the top of this documentation satisifes Slack's icon requirements.
+Consider using it to help quickly distinguish between other alerts.

 ![Influx Alert Edit](https://github.com/jertel/vuegraf/blob/master/screenshots/alert_edit.png?raw=true "Influx Alert")